mikoiv/MicrosoftSentinel-ShodanMonitor/README.md

 This is a proof-of-concept for ingesting Shodan Monitor alerts to Azure Sentinel.

 Shodan Monitor is a service for Shodan subscribers that can detect the following issues in any public endpoints, hosts or addresses you configure for monitoring:
-* Services associated with ICS or IOT devices
+* Services associated with ICS or IoT devices
 * Compromised or malware-related services
 * New open ports, uncommon open ports
 * Open databases